aref-360nobra/aref-360nobra/README.md

 - 👋 Hi, I’m @aref-360nobra.
 I mean I am totally noob in programming or even anything.
-I created this git account to sync my VSCode settings.
 - 👀 I’m interested in web developing but I can't find any guidline.
 - 🌱 I’m currently learning C without any roadmap or guideline.
 I've a source but on which way should I approach I don't know.